 Four main food groups-not the ones back in the day but:

-- Grains – Whole, sprouted grains, breads and tortillas, gluten-free oats, etc. (choose high-fiber ones)
+- Grains – Gluten-free, whole, sprouted grains, breads and tortillas, gluten-free oats, etc. (Choose high-fiber ones.)

-- Produce – Organic fruits and vegetables (any and all unless you’re allergic).
+- Produce – Organic fruits and vegetables (any and all unless you’re allergic, and focus on green leafy and cruciferous).

-- Good fats and treats – avocado, real EVOO, healthy guacamole, hummus, natural salad dressings, dark chocolate, cocoa powder, cacao nibs, red wine, plant milk, etc.
+- Good fats and treats – nuts, seeds, avocado, occasionally some real EVOO, healthy guacamole, hummus, natural or homemade salad dressings, dark chocolate, cocoa or cacao powder, cacao nibs, red wine, plant milk, etc.

 First and last four ingredients- are what you pay attention to the most-the first four are what the product is mainly made of.
 The last four are usually the bad ones like preservatives, parabens, and artificial flavorings/colorings.
 Avoid fake things by buying whole, organic foods in their natural state.
 Or if you want to go really crazy, remember – if man made it – don’t eat it!